siva-2323/word_masters/README.md

 - I have attached the hosted link of my project below.

+## How to use the project

+- You have to guess a five letter word and should type in it.
+- If it is correct you win.

+## Instruction

+- Fork this repository.
+- Clone the forked repository.
+- Add your contributions (code or documentation).
+- Commit and push.
+- Wait for pull request to be merged.

 ## Links

 - API link for random words-  https://words.dev-apis.com/word-of-the-day.